samsuh/2025-learnings/README.md

 - n8n is gaining traction to automate low-code workflows for agentic chaining. definitely scope how much i want to use this

 # March 2025
+Objective: For March, now that I'm well into the flow of learning and doing, I need to better organize the roadmap of what I want to be working on, and getting a grasp of all of the dependencies and ancillary skillsets I will need to accomplish the new workflow.
+At the end, I want to have a regular routine of being able to capture ideas/tasks and build it into a workflow that helps me plan what needs to be done.
 - Start on trello clone implementation.
 Focus on database access as well as on converting to Next15.